CptMorganz/Bamazon-Node-MySQL_mockstorefrontapp/README.md

 * If the user tries to purchase a quantity that is higher than the amount in stock the app will also inform them of the error and end connection to the database.
 	![example5.png](/images/example5.png)

+That's all for my Bamazon Application for now.
+I hope to work on a manager portion of it in the future but for now this is what I have working.